-Margaret earned her Psy.D. in Clinical Psychology from the Chicago School of Professional Psychology in 2017.
-Prior to her graduate education, Margaret earned her B.S. in Psychology from Loyola University in Chicago, Illinois.
-Margaret has four years of clinical experience providing therapeutic care to children, adolescents, adults, families, and groups.
+Dr. Margaret Touny, Psy.D. earned her Doctorate in Clinical Psychology from The Chicago School of Professional Psychology in 2017.
+Prior to her graduate education, Dr. Touny earned her B.S. in Psychology from Loyola University Chicago.
+Dr. Touny has six years of clinical experience providing therapeutic care to children, adolescents, adults, families, and groups.
 She has worked in a variety of settings including elementary, middle, and high schools, an inpatient hospital, community mental health, and university counseling centers.
-In addition to her clinical training, she was a teaching assistant for intellectual, personality, and advanced assessment courses.
-Her dissertation focused on assessing and understanding female adolescent self-esteem.

 Throughout the therapeutic process, Dr. Touny is active, curious, transparent, and will often use her sense of humor when needed/appropriate.
 Her therapeutic approach involves creating a collaborative relationship with clients that is based upon mutual respect, trust, and nonjudgmental empathy.
 With theoretical foundations rooted in psychodynamic, trauma-informed, existential, and humanistic tenets, Dr. Touny explores the continued impact of early childhood attachments on relational patterns.
 She also utilizes CBT and mindfulness to help clients gain self-care strategies to better manage their difficulties.
 Her intention is to meet clients in their unique sociocultural context and empower them to better understand, accept, and/or change their life circumstances.
 She is honored and inspired by her clients’ bravery and resilience in the face of suffering.